ub2022/ApiSetup/README.md

 # ApiSetup
-Simple API setup for amps or whatever script you want to use
+Simple API setup for amps or whatever scripta you want to use

+#How to install